alikagupta/BSE_Portfolio_2025/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/CEAYpI-ZN_E?si=CcBUxAGMJ-E9xZPf" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+**Description:**
 My starter project was the Retro Arcade Console.
 It is a roughly hand-sized gaming console with 5 vintage games, brightness and sound settings, and 6 buttons: one for each direction, one for exiting, and one for selecting.
 I first soldered all the components, then I put the battery pack on part of the casing, and lastly, I assembled the casing.
 It was pretty straightforward and a fun way for me to revive my soldering skills.
-I learned how to use a multimeter.
 I didn't face any large challenges making this.

+**Next Steps:**
 Next, I will be moving on to my intensive project: the knee rehabilitation device.
+This project taught me how to use a multimeter to test for short circuits, which will be very helpful as I move on to my larger, more complex project.

 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resources to create professional schematic diagrams, though BSE recommends Tinkercad because it can be done easily and for free in the browser.